jasalt/daw-livestream-helper/README.md

 Previously used to skim through livestream recordings adding project file names and "highlight parts" manually which was even more tedious.

 ## API notes
+### Twitch IRC Chat
+Restream does not seem to have interface for sending chat messages, but has a relay function so messages sent to Twitch chat would work.
+Using async Twitch IRC library https://github.com/TwitchIO/TwitchIO

+### Restream (for title changes)
 - OAuth2 https://developers.restream.io/docs#overview
 - Update Description https://developers.restream.io/docs#channel-meta

-Restream does not seem to have interface for sending chat messages, but has a relay function so messages sent to Twitch chat would work.

-- Async Twitch API wrapper https://github.com/TwitchIO/TwitchIO

 ## Supported systems